 At this time, housing is not provided.
-There are many inexpensive rental opportunities in and around Gambier, Ohio, and we will keep fellows aware of these options.
+Depending on availability, we may be able to reserve faculty apartments for fellows, and there are also many inexpensive rental opportunities in and around Gambier, Ohio.
+We will keep fellows aware of these options.

 - Is there an opportunity for me to teach additional classes or in any other way supplement my income?